mshcheg/LSU_Amplicon_Pipeline/README.md

 ```

 Clean up sequences by removing all sequences with more than 1 ambiguity and homopolymers that are longer than 11 bases.
-*Note: mothur has many parameters for quality screening sequencing using the [trim.seqs()](http://www.mothur.org/wiki/Trim.seqs) command.
+*Note: mothur has many parameters for quality screening sequence using the [trim.seqs()](http://www.mothur.org/wiki/Trim.seqs) command.
 Quality screening should be based on the results of the summary.seqs() command for each particular set of sequences.*

 ```
 mothur > trim.seqs(fasta=Zanne-LSU_aligned.fasta, length=600, maxambig=1, maxhomop=11)